rare coins from Spain

 4 Reales

 Rare Spanish silver called 4 Reales are coins that we've never seen before.
-Moreover, certainly not in such high of a grade.
-These coins were struck by Ferdinand and Isabella.
+Moreover, certainly not in such a high grade.
+Ferdinand and Isabella minted these coins.
 The two who reigned over Spain jointly in the late 1400s, together known as the Catholic Monarchs.

 Ferdinand and Isabella of Spain were responsible for funding Columbus' journey to the New World.
 Silver Four Reales were the circulating currency back in the late 15th century.
 Some of them are probably the same coins that help to fund these trips.
 It is important to note, that Explorers didn't intentionally venture out to discover the new world in the Americas.
-All they wanted to do was to gain wealth.
-Their intention was "finding a new trade route to China that would bypass the Mediterranean."
+All they want was to amass a fortune.
+Their true intent was "find a new trade route to China that would bypass the Mediterranean."

 Read more »